dbashford/ember-release-plus-almond/README.md

 * `node app.js`
 * Launch http://localhost:3000

-This mimosa command runs the r.js optimizer and bundles the small app with almond.
-This successfully logs the Ember object.
+`mimosa build` runs the r.js optimizer and bundles the small app with almond.
+This bundled app successfully logs the Ember object.

 ## Bundled with 1.7 release does not work